Setting user IDs

 - Track your users across devices and platforms, improving the quality of your behavioral and demographic data.

-For additional security, we recommend adding our SDK Authentication feature to prevent user impersonation.
+If you want to include an identifiable value as your user ID, for additional security, we strongly recommend adding our SDK authentication feature to prevent user impersonation.

 Do not call

 changeUser() when a user logs out.
 Setting